 Hard money rehab loans are specialized financing options designed for real estate investors aiming to purchase and renovate properties, particularly those requiring significant repairs.
-Unlike traditional loans, these hard money rehab loans are asset-based, focusing on the property’s value rather than the borrower’s creditworthiness.
+Unlike traditional loans, the hard money rehab loan is an asset-based, focusing on the property’s value rather than the borrower’s creditworthiness.

 Everything You Need to Know About Hard Money Rehab Loans